Luis Resto (boxer): Bout with Billy Collins Jr.

-On June 16, 1983 Resto unexpectedly beat undefeated prospect Billy Collins Jr. at Madison Square Garden in New York City in a 10-round unanimous decision.
+On June 16, 1983, Resto unexpectedly beat undefeated prospect Billy Collins Jr. at Madison Square Garden in New York City in a 10-round unanimous decision.
 The fight was the undercard for a bout between Roberto Durán and Davey Moore.

-However, when Collins' father and trainer, Billy Sr., came to shake Resto's hand, he discovered that Resto's gloves felt thinner than normal.
+However, when Collins's father and trainer, Billy Sr., came to shake Resto's hand, he discovered that Resto's gloves felt thinner than normal.
 Screaming that he thought the gloves had no padding, Collins Sr. demanded that the New York State Athletic Commission impound the gloves.
-An investigation revealed that someone had removed an ounce of padding from each of his gloves then filled them with chalk.
-Collins' eyes were swollen shut by the end of the 10th round, and the rest of his face was so badly swollen that it was impossible to believe a light puncher could have inflicted such damage.
+An investigation revealed that the padding had been removed from each glove and Resto's hands were wrapped with plaster.
+Collins's eyes were swollen shut by the end of the 10th round, and the rest of his face was so badly swollen that it was impossible to believe a light puncher could have inflicted such damage.

 Collins suffered a torn iris and permanently blurred vision, ending his career.
 He died only months later when he drove his car into a culvert while intoxicated.
 Some commentators have speculated that the loss of his livelihood drove him into a downward spiral.
-Collins' father has since speculated that his son committed suicide.
+Collins' father has since speculated that his son’s death was a suicide.

 After a month's investigation, the New York State Boxing Commission determined that Resto's trainer, Panama Lewis, had removed the padding from Resto's gloves.
 It also determined that Resto should have known the gloves were illegal.
 The commission suspended Resto's boxing license for at least a year.
 Since most state boxing commissions honor sanctions from other states, this effectively banned Resto from boxing in the United States for the duration of the ban.
 The commission subsequently changed its rules to prevent anything like what happened to Collins from ever happening again.
 Resto's win was subsequently changed to a no contest.